Go-Heriot-Watt-Lectures/Slides/slides.md

 * net/http

-- very fast http library within the standard library
+- very fast http imlementation within the standard library
 - regularly comes top of various benchmarks due to amount of throughput it can handle
 - Utilised by many companies including Google and Cloudflare.
 .link http://talks.golang.org/2013/oscon-dl.slide#36 Google